 Over the past few years, the global labour force has grown by over 200 million people, according to the World Bank.
 In fact, in 2016 millennials became group with largest share of the labour force in the USA, surpassing Gen Xers quite substantially.
 With this only set to increase exponentially as Gen Z follow suit and begin to enter the workforce and take their first steps on the career ladder, it begs the question: where should millennials be heading for the best options in their careers?

 There are a number of different reasons why people leave their home country to go and work elsewhere, whether that’s for better opportunities, better weather or just a change of pace in their daily 9 to 5.
+Sames with casino bettors, they started to switch to 666 casino, an online casino produced from other countries where they could earn more than local casinos.
 The biggest problem is trying to narrow down where to go from the huge list of countries all offering different things and conflicting factors: from job opportunities to salary considerations, rent prices and more.

 That’s why, here at Silver Swan Recruitment, we created the Working Millennial Index.
 We set out to discover which countries around the world are the best destinations for young people to live and work in, taking the guess work out of migrating.